GerGerGai/Volunteer-Recorder/README.md

 - As a Club Director, I want to be able to know the number of volunteers we have
 - As a Club Director, I want to know the number of Kenyan students we have.
 - As a Club Director, I want to be able to add a volunteer into our system.
+- As a general user, I want to be able to decide whether to save the entire state of the application or not when I quit the app.
+- As a general user, I want to be able to decide whether to resume the app from where they left off or not when I start the application.